sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 There are a lot of posts on this topic so I won't go in depth here.
 If your site is heavy on image content you're going to want responsive images.
 And if that's the case I agree with [Michael Rose](https://mademistakes.com/articles/using-jekyll-2016/) ([and others](http://blog.cloudfour.com/the-real-conflict-behind-picture-and-srcset/)) using `srcset` is the correct approach for creating responsive images unless you need to incorporate _art direction_, in which case you should use the HTML 5 `picture` element.

-Using Jekyll plug-ins responsive images with `srcset` attributes can be created with  [`jekyll-responsive-image`](https://github.com/wildlyinaccurate/jekyll-responsive-image) while those using the `picture` element can be created using the [`jekyll-picture-tag`](https://github.com/robwierzbowski/jekyll-picture-tag).
+With Jekyll plug-ins, responsive images using `srcset` can be created by  [`jekyll-responsive-image`](https://github.com/wildlyinaccurate/jekyll-responsive-image) while `picture` elements can be created using [`jekyll-picture-tag`](https://github.com/robwierzbowski/jekyll-picture-tag).

-**Tip:** Identify large images by navigating to the location where you're storing images in your project and then simply `ls -al` and look for large file sizes.
+Identify large images by navigating to the location where you're storing images in your project and then simply `ls -al` and look for large file sizes.
 Then use GiMP (`brew cask install gimp` if using [Homebrew](http://brew.sh/) on OS X) and [`imagemin`](https://github.com/imagemin/imagemin) to make adjustments as you see fit.
-{: .notice--info}

 ### Dealing with web fonts